Bifurcation of critical points along gap-continuous families of subspaces: Grassmannians and spectral flows

 is well defined and finite, where $E^-(\cdot)$ and $E^+(\cdot)$ denote the negative and positive subspaces of a selfadjoint operator for which $0$ is an isolated point of the spectrum.\\ From the second resolvent identity it follows that for Calkin equivalent operators $S,T$, also the difference of the associated resolvent operators

-is compact whenever it is defined, where $\sigma(T)$ and $\sigma(S)$ denote the spectrum of $T$, respectively $S$.
-Finally, since the compact operators are closed in $\mathcal{L}(H)$, it may be concluded that also the difference of the spectral projections
+is compact whenever it is defined, where $\sigma(T)$ and $\sigma(S)$ denote the spectrum of $T$ and $S$, respectively.
+Finally, since the set of compact operators is closed in $\mathcal{L}(H)$, it follows that also the difference of the spectral projections